mcwatts/Hitchhiker/README.md

 Use the following bash script in order to run the Docker on a web server:

 	./runApp.sh

+Route to use:
+	f

+HTTP method:

 ## Docker
-Please read the following for directions on how to build the Docker image and run it as a container:
+To build and run our Docker image as a container

-1.
+	docker build -t dockerfile .

+	docker images